roverbird/intuitive-trader-game/readme.md

 ### Key Features of the Paper

 The idea behind the project is to:
-- **Gamify Financial Prediction**: Participants are presented with sequences of obfuscated, abstracted historical market data and are asked to predict future returns by choosing the next "card" in a shuffled deck of several possible outcomes (targets).
+- **Gamify Financial Prediction**: Participants are presented with sequences of obfuscated, abstracted historical market data and are asked to predict future returns by choosing the next "block" in a shuffled deck of several possible outcomes (targets).
 - **Test Intuition-Based Predictions**: The game encourages intuitive decision-making (System 1 thinking) rather than analytical models or knowledge-based decisions.
 - **Data-Driven Validation**: The predictions of successful players are aggregated and evaluated against machine learning models in financial modeling competitions like Numer.ai.
 - **Stage 1 MVP Goal**: The first phase focuses on testing whether we can identify players who consistently perform above random chance, signaling that their intuition might have predictive value.

 ### **Test your own intuition**
-by participating in the game (once Stage 1 MVP is live)!
+by participating in the game: [early Demo is live](https://run.textvisualization.app/game/)!

 ✨ **Please, star this repo, if you like the idea, if intrested in future colaboration and if you want to receive airdrops if the project grows** ✨